AdobeDocs/experience-manager-65.es-ES/help/sites-developing/hide-conditions.md

 ---
 title: Uso de Ocultar condiciones
 seo-title: Using Hide Conditions
-description: Las condiciones de ocultado se pueden utilizar para determinar si un recurso de componente se representa o no.
+description: Ocultar condiciones se puede utilizar para determinar si un recurso de componente se procesa o no.
 seo-description: Hide conditions can be used to determine if a component resource is rendered or not.
 uuid: 93b4f450-1d94-4222-9199-27b5f295f8e6
 contentOwner: User